seed-run/homepage/_docs/index.md

 - Stage notification settings
 - Stage environment variables

 > A personal app can only inherit the settings from another personal app.
-Similarly, an app in an organization can inherit the settings only from an app in the same organization.
+And the same applies to organization apps.

 This is useful when you are adding multiple apps and they all share similar settings.
 This way you won't have to configure all the settings for a new app by hand.
 Note that, you can still tweak the settings manually even if they have been inherited.